crosswalk-project/crosswalk-samples/webrtc/README.md

 ## Pre-requisites

-nodejs, bower, npm
+nodejs, npm

 ## "Build"

     cd server
     npm install
-    cd ../client
-    bower install

 ## Running

     # start the server
-    cd server
     ./run.sh

-    # this displays the IP address of the WebRTC brokering server
+    # this displays the IP address of the WebRTC brokering server;
+    # to keep the application simple, this is hard-coded into
+    # the clients

     # edit client/app/js/main.js:
-    # you need to set the hostIp at the top of the file to
+    # you need to set the SERVER_IP at the top of the file to
     # the IP address of your server;
     # the clients you are installing on will need to be able
     # to access that IP